Where to stay in Nicaragua?

 If you’re mainly looking for beaches, snorkeling, and a very calm Caribbean atmosphere, the Corn Islands are made for you.
 To visit colonial cities, volcanoes, and Nicaragua’s typical nature, you’ll prefer the mainland.

 Ideally, plan several nights to truly enjoy the relaxed pace, beaches, and snorkeling, without feeling like you’re constantly on the move.
-It should be a real pause in your trip to soak up the atmosphere and enjoy the idyllic setting.
+It should be a real pause in your trip, giving you time to soak up the atmosphere and enjoy the idyllic setting.

 To keep costs down, favor guesthouses and simple hotels, and accept being a bit away from the most popular areas, especially in the Corn Islands archipelago where accommodation options remain limited.
 On the mainland, since there are more places to stay, there are more affordable options that suit smaller budgets.